EFECT (Experimental Feminist Ethical Collaboration Tools/Technologies)

 Pod Structure of our Network & Current work

 Structurally, we have organized ourselves into “pods” that function together as a collaborative network.
 Pods are run and managed locally and communicate back to the network monthly.
 Currently, some pods are working to tap our team and partner resources to share “expertise” with our network.

-Currently our Pod in Edmonton (Mo Engel and Megan Farnel) is working on our Efect website design and messaging, as well.
-We are also compiling an extensive Annotated Bibliography (Kasci Shewan and Paula Gardner) of methods and approaches that share ethics that inform our network; this will become a searchable database.
-As well, the Manifesto Pod (TL Cowan and Pratt Singh), is creating an Ethical Manifesto for Collaboration/Community Building, interviewing all the members of the network and experts beyond to compile our shared ethical platform; this we expect will form the ground by which we further inform our network process and create our goals.
+Currently our Pod in Edmonton (Mo Engel & Megan Farnel) is working on our Efect website design and messaging.
+We are also compiling an extensive Annotated Bibliography (Kasci Shewan & Paula Gardner) of methods and approaches that share ethics that inform our network; this will become a searchable database.
+As well, the Manifesto Pod (TL Cowan & Pratt Singh), is creating an Ethical Manifesto for Collaboration/Community Building, interviewing all the members of the network and experts beyond to compile our shared ethical platform; this we expect will form the ground by which we further inform our network process and create our goals.

 Our Toronto pod is working with METRAC and a community of marginalized youth associate with METRAC.
 We are seeking to address their local issues of access and understand what it would mean to address a local problem through a collaborative and ethical approach; we might decide, for example, to make a game to address various forms of violence and bias and prohibited access they experience.